reversesigh/cosmos_node-initial_setup/01_initial_setup.md

 `sudo ufw allow from youripaddress to any port 26657`
 `sudo ufw enable`

-## Confirm with UFW that port xxxx is open for ssh
+## Confirm with UFW that your custom ssh port is open
 `sudo ufw status`

 ## Open a second terminal session and try to login using your user's creditinals.